blog categories

 Medieval castles, the Bavarian Alps, snowy winter lodges and the Black Forest – Germany has endless dreamy locations to get married.
 Germany is an ideal place to get married or elope with a small, meaningful wedding ceremony.
 For those passionate about nature, each other, and a good Hefeweizen, here’s a list of the best places to get married or elope in Germany!

-• Summer (June through August): tourism peaks during the warm summer months as Europeans go on vacation.
+Tourism peaks during the warm summer months as Europeans go on vacation.
 It won’t be easy to find remote trails to say vows in solitude.
 BUT, the summer months in the German Alps are typically warm and the days last 15 hours or more.
 It’s the perfect time for a multi-day hiking elopement.
 Midnight star gazing, swims in alpine lakes, wildflowers and hazy golden sunsets set the tone for a summer elopement in the Bavarian Alps.

-Where to Elope in Berchtesgaden National Park
+Berchtesgaden National Park

 There are also options for a variety of wedding sizes.
 There are many lodges and luxury hotels which can support large groups of friends and families, all the way down to simple mountain top commitment ceremonies for just the two of you.